Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	13. Public protection rating:  4/5
 	14. Technological smoothness:  2/5
 	15. Technological extremophilia:  5/5 (Neurodivergence!)
+	16. Stress/Boredom rating:  4/5 (Stressful)
-	16. Kind of person most protected:  Night owls.
+	17. Kind of person most protected:  Night owls.
+	18. Special categories:  Diversifying
+	19. Conversion potential:  Panarchy<->Commonwealth (limited)
 17. Artificial Wombs
 	1. Authorial protest:  The description describes this as cloning en masse.
 I don't believe it.
 Ontogenic control is too dear to my heart, and I know very well that it wouldn't work as cloning en masse.
 This is a technology that I would seriously consider revising if I were able to mod The Viceroy, since I don't think +1% population growth is at all the right thing for it to do.
 That said, I do think it would increase populations...
 Increasing the crowding limit would be a better effect for this to have.
 	2. Mechanism proposal:  The power to synthesize tissues is very substantially a medical technology.
 It would make the promise of immortality considerably more real by providing substrates for experimentation and synthesis of medically necessary tissues.